Explainer: Deadly civil unrest - what is happening in Iraq?

 Since then, sporadic demonstrations have taken place but not on the scale of this week’s events.
 These were the first large demonstrations against Prime Minister Adel Abdul Mahdi’s government, which took office in October last year.

 It depends how the government and security services handle the protests.
-More deaths - so far 18 people including a policeman have been killed - will fuel anger.
+More deaths - so far more than 80 people have been killed - will fuel anger.
 But a heavy-handed crackdown could also scare protesters into staying home.

 Many Iraqis believe powerful paramilitary groups backed by Iran were behind violent crackdowns in Basra last year.
 Turnout for protests since then has been small.